Tentmaking: Modern times

 More recently, William Carey (1761-1831), considered to be the father of modern evangelical Christian missions, was a tentmaker in India, working as a factory owner and university professor while fulfilling his mission duties.
 At the time, international mission work was a new and controversial idea in the Church, and tentmaking was the only way for Carey to support his ministry.
 His example has led thousands of Christian missionaries to support themselves while ministering overseas.

 Furthermore, tentmaking sometimes provides Christians the chance to serve in countries normally closed to mission work.
 Governments hostile to Christianity often accept well-qualified teachers, doctors, computer technicians, and engineers into their countries to work, even if these men and women are Christians.
 These professionals are thus able to serve the country and support themselves while performing missions work.

-In the Catholic and Orthodox Churches, the term "working clergy" is used to denote men who, although assigned or not to a parish, must provide for themselves.
+In the Catholic and Orthodox Churches, the term "working clergy" is used to denote men who, whether assigned or not to a parish, must provide for themselves.
 More often than not, these are married priests who take positions in hospitals or other charitable institutions, although some can be solicitors or school teachers as well.
 A famous example of a working clergyman was the Orthodox Saint Luke (Voino-Yasenetsky), Bishop of Simferopol and Crimea, who continued to work as a surgeon and medical doctor even after his ordination.